MS269/bread-collection/README.md

 ## Admin

 - [ ] Style AddBakery
-- [ ] Show checkVisit bakery only and Notify needVisit bakery
+- [ ] Show all bakeries and Notify visitOrNot
+- [ ] Modify the visitOrder with drag
-- [ ] Initialize visited and needVisit
+- [ ] Initialize visited and visitOrNot
 - [ ] Initialize all chat

 ## Home